simchaya/My-Book-Quotes-App/DEV_LOG.md

     - hooks/ for state + business logic (useBookQuotes).
     - app/ for Expo Router screens.
 - This separation ensures replacing AsyncStorage with an API layer will be straightforward.
+- Anticipated features:
+  - Quote deletion/edit (CRUD-ready but missing UI).
+  - Search, filters, and card-style book browsing.
+  - Punchline highlighting with styled text spans.
+  - Internationalization (i18n) for multilingual quotes.

 ## Reflections
 This project has been a balance between learning fundamentals and future-proofing for real-world expansion.
+It demonstrates how small design choices (like unique IDs, migration handling, and theme centralization) set the foundation for scalability without overcomplicating the MVP.